BookingSync/bookingsync-api-docs/content/reference/endpoints/rentals_amenities.md

 `contactless_check_in_and_check_out`, `self_checkin`, and `24h_checkin`.
 It is impossible to assign those amenities to rentals directly or unassign them from rentals.

-  Instead, these 3 amenities are assigned/unassigned automatically on [Rental#checkin_type](/reference/endpoints/rentals#checkin-type) update.
+  Instead, these 3 amenities are assigned/unassigned automatically on [Rental#checkin_type](/reference/endpoints/rentals#checkin-type) update for backwards compatibility.

+  All obsolete amenities will be removed in April 2023.
+Please use [Rental#checkin_type](/reference/endpoints/rentals#checkin-type) instead.
 </div>

 ### Parameters